Real-life stories

 The lack of solid scientific evidence amplifies uncertainty and feeds into access restrictions.

-Instead of depending on medical criteria and on the choice of the family, right now we depend on protocols that do not gove final answers and are not clear, in many cases.
+Instead of depending on medical criteria and on the choice of the family, right now we depend on protocols that do not give final answers and are not clear, in many cases.

 Access decisions often fall upon administrative authorities, who operate amidst a lack of solid scientific evidence for best practices in switching or combining medicines.
 This means that decisions tend to be conservative, depend on individual bureaucrats or on doctors and families’ willingness to put on a fight and ask for extraordinary measures to be approved.